puppetlabs/puppet-docs/source/guides/templating.markdown

     <%= scope['::domain'] %>

-### Testing for Undefined variables
+### Testing for Undefined Variables

-Instance variables are not created for variables whose values are undefined, so you can easily test for undefined variables with `if @variable`:

-    <% if @myvar %>
-    myvar has <%= @myvar %> value
-    <% end %>

-Older templates often used the `has_variable?("myvar")` helper function, but this could yield odd results when variables were explicitly set to `undef`, and should usually be avoided.
+**Short version:** When testing for undefinedness, _check whether the instance variable (`@variable`) is `nil`_ -- if the corresponding Puppet variable is either undefined or explicitly set to `undef`, the instance variable will reliably have a value of `nil`.

-If you need to test for a variable outside the current scope, you should copy it to a local variable in the manifest before evaluating the template:
+This only works for local variables, so if you need to test variables from other scopes, you must copy them to local scope in the manifest before evaluating the template:

+{% highlight ruby %}
     # manifest:
     $in_var = $outside_scope::outside_var